 - d.
 Minimum Perimeter Buffer: To provide a buffer between a cluster development and surrounding properties, no structure shall be located within 100 feet of the overall perimeter boundary.
 A lesser buffer may be approved when, in the opinion of the Planning Board, such requirement would prohibit the use of this bylaw due to the shape, topography, or other physical constraints of the property. - e.
 Water Quality Protection: To provide adequate dispersion of contaminated water originating on a cluster development, each applicant for a Special Permit shall demonstrate to the satisfaction of the Planning Board, Board of Health and Conservation Commission that the concentration of substances in surface and groundwater from the development shall nowhere exceed the concentrations that would be expected from the development that would other wise be allowed on the tract. - f.
 Preservation of Natural Site Features: Natural site features shall be preserved by minimizing disturbance to existing vegetation and by minimizing changes to existing topographic conditions on the site. - g.
 Relation of Buildings to Environment: Proposed buildings shall be related harmoniously to the terrain and to the use, scale and proportions of existing buildings in the vicinity that have a functional or visual relationship to the proposed buildings. - h.
 Interrelationship of Buildings: The proposed buildings shall be related harmoniously to each other with adequate light, air, circulation, privacy and separation between buildings. - 4.
-Common Land Not less than 35% of the land area of the tract, exclusive of land set aside for road area, shall remain unsubdivided and shall be dedicated as common open land. - a.
+Common Land Not less than 35% of the land area of the tract, exclusive of land set aside for road area, shall remain unsubdivided and shall be dedicated as common open land.
+Of the 35% required open land, a minimum of 50% must be exclusive of wetlands, floodplain (as defined in section I, H of the Zoning Bylaw), ledge outcropping, and slopes in excess of 15% grade. - a.
 The common land shall be used for open space, conservation, agriculture, outdoor recreation or park purposes and shall be maintained and groomed by the owner in a manner appropriate for such use and in accordance with the purpose of this bylaw.
 The common land shall be in one or more parcels of a size, shape and location appropriate for its intended use as determined by the Planning Board.
+The common land shall be selected in order to maximize the value of wildlife habitat, shall be contiguous to the extent required to preserve significant habitat, and shall be configured to minimize the perimeter to surface area ratio in order to preserve large blocks of undisturbed land.
+The common land shall be left in an undisturbed, natural state.
 The common land shall remain unbuilt upon, except that a maximum of 5% of such land may be devoted to paved areas or structures accessory to active outdoor recreation and consistent with the open space use of the land.
 Such structures or paved areas may not be constructed on floodplain, wetland, slopes in excess of 10% grade, or ledge outcroppings.
 Provision shall be made so that the common land shall be readily accessible to all lots within the cluster development that do not abut the common land.
 Each parcel of common land shall be provided with at least one means of access at least 20 feet in width, leading from a public or private way.
 Such means of access shall be identified on the "Cluster Development Site Plan" submitted with the special permit application.